Funds

 These are the main types of fund you might come across.

 • Open-ended investment companies (OEICS) – a more modern version of unit trusts and available from the same range of institutions.
 OEICs benefit from single pricing structures, which means there are generally no spreads between the buying and selling price of units.
+These are also typically held via an ISA.

 • Guaranteed funds – run by life insurance companies and fund managers, usually low risk as there is an underlying capital guarantee.
+Often funds with an underlying guarantee are derivative based and carry higher charges to meet those guarantees.

 • Unit linked funds – run by life insurance companies, similar to unit trusts but only available as investments for life insurance products such as pensions and investment bonds.